DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture3.md

 - entity managing the property is not necessarily the same as the trustee that owns the property

 LHS:
-- unitholder holds shares in the trust and the management company
+- unit holder holds shares in the trust and the management company
   - have an equity position in the company also
 - unit in the trust, and shares in the management company
 - most common